 HDMI 1.3 - Increases bandwidth to 10.2 Gbps ( 340Mhz ).
 Offers support for 16 bit Color, increases refresh rates ( ex.
 120Hz ), support for 144 p /WQXGA Resolutions.
 Supports xvYCC Color Space Standard.
 Adds Features to automatically correct audio video synchronization ( lip Sync ) .
 Adds mini connector.
 Adds support for Dolby True HD and DTS HD Master Audio Standards

-HDMI 2.0 - Increases bandwidth to 18 Gbps ( 594Mhz ) the increases comes from the maximum throughput from 3.4 Gbps to 6 Gbps .
+HDMI 2.0 AKA Premium High Speed - Increases bandwidth to 18 Gbps ( 594Mhz ) the increases comes from the maximum throughput from 3.4 Gbps to 6 Gbps .
 2.0a added support for High Dynamic Range ( HDR ) video with static metadata. and 2.0b which extends support for HDR.

 In order to accommodate faster refresh rates HDMI 2.0 was introduced with the overall data rate through the interface to 18 Gb/s and a clock rate of 594Mhz.
 This specification is able to transport up to 2160p at 60Hz at 4:4:4 (RGB) 8bit only and it supports HDR specifications.
 In addition HDMI 2.0 supports USB Type C Alt Mode.

-The next generation HDMI 2.1 increases the overall data rate to 48Gb/s supporting resolutions of up to 8K at 60Hz and is able to additionally support up to 16 Bit colors. and supports DSC Display Stream Compression for greater efficiency.
+The next generation HDMI 2.1 increases the overall data rate to 48Gb/s supporting resolutions of up to 4K120Hz or 8K60Hz and is able to additionally support up to 16 Bit colors and supports DSC (Display Stream Compression) for greater efficiency.
 This is called the Ultra HighSpeed Cable and can be checked by the apropriate HDMI Certification app.

 Why is a certified HDMI Cable Important?